JetBrains/kotlin-web-site/docs/topics/mpp/mpp-add-dependencies.md

 ## Set dependencies on test libraries

 The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for multiplatform tests.
-When you [create a multiplatform project](mpp-create-lib.md), the Project Wizard automatically adds test dependencies to common source set, and for platform-specific source sets the dependencies are inferred automatically.
+When you [create a multiplatform project](mpp-create-lib.md), the Project Wizard automatically adds test dependencies to common and platform-specific source sets.

 If you didn’t use the Project Wizard to create your project, you can [add the dependencies manually](gradle.md#set-dependencies-on-test-libraries).